 - Solid colors

-Go to Render Setup > Scene > Scene Environment and select Use multiple maps.
+Go to Render Setup > Scene > Scene Environment and select Multiple maps (LightMix).
 Click on the Maps button to the right, and this will open a Corona Environment Settings dialog.

-There you can: specify the number of environment maps you would like to use, specify the environment lighting color (in case you wish to use a solid color for one of the environments), plug the bitmaps/textures which you wish to use as your multiple environments.
+- Specify the environment lighting color (in case you wish to use a solid color for one or more of the environments)

 There are multiple ways to set up the interactive LightMix.
 One of them is by clicking Setup LightMix in Render Setup > Scene.